 Years 3 and 4 for single and mixed cohorts

-Below is an overview of the Year 3/4 curriculum for Autumn term.
+Below is an overview of the Year 3/4 curriculum for the term.
 Some subject areas include a link to relevant websites that you and your child may find useful.
 If you have any queries about any area of your child’s learning, please don’t hesitate to contact us.

 All pupils will be developing their reading, writing, speaking and listening skills in all aspects of the Literacy curriculum.
 This term, Year 3 will be focussing upon Poetry and Stories with familiar settings.
 Year 4 are currently working on Stories set in other cultures and will be moving onto Images through Poetry.

 After the huge success of the Reading Rollercoaster last year we have decided to run the scheme again this academic year.
 The children will all start working towards their bronze certificate, needing ten stars to achieve the award.

 In Year 3 the children will be expected to read their school reading book twice a week and have a signed and dated comment from an adult.
 They will also need to have their reading book in school every day.